 In the lighting industry, the focus is not only on manufacturers of different light bulbs and LEDs but the companies involved in testing and validating these bulbs and LEDs and the assembly of these products in, for instance, street lights and solar simulators as well.

 Since these products emit light, the connection with spectroscopy is easily made.
-In this industry, spectroscopy is mostly utilized for real-time monitoring and quality control before, during and after the manufacturing process.
+In this industry, spectroscopy is mainly utilized for real-time monitoring and quality control before, during, and after manufacturing.

 Radiometry and Photometry

-Photometry, on the other hand concerns the measurement of radiometric sources and their interaction with the human eye.
-Like radiometry, photometry involves different parameters, such as luminous flux, luminous intensity and illuminance.
+Photometry, however, concerns the measurement of radiometric sources and their interaction with the human eye.
+Like radiometry, photometry involves different parameters, such as luminous flux, intensity, and illuminance.

 Avantes instruments support radiometric measurements in the ultraviolet, visible, and near-infrared wavelength ranges from 250-2500 nm and photometric measurements in the visible range from 380-780 nm.
 For these applications, the AvaSpec-ULS2048CL-EVO is the most common option.